teleporthq/teleport-code-generators/README.md

 The glue between the platform and the code generators is the [**UIDL Standard**](https://docs.teleporthq.io/uidl/?ref=github).
 The **UIDL** defines the **user interfaces** in an **abstract** way, independent of any framework or even the web platform itself.
 Starting from the UIDL, you can convert that abstraction into different flavors of coding (e.g. React, Vue, WebComponents etc.).

-These code generators are part of a larger ecosystem, which we're actively building in an effort to streamline the creation of web and mobile applications.
+These code generators are part of a larger ecosystem, which we're actively building in an effort to streamline the creation of web applications.
 You can read more about our inception in [this article](https://teleporthq.io/blog-we-believe-in-ai-powered-code-generation).

 The philosophy behind the code generators is:
 * User interfaces are decomposed into **components**, hence the focus on component generation